Jerusalem’s First Station

 Visiting the First Station

-The First Station is about 1 km south west of the Old city, and next to a few of Jerusalem’s leading hotels.
-It is open every day of the week, and is popular among locals and tourists alike.
+The First Station is about 1 km southwest of the Old City and next to a few of Jerusalem’s leading hotels.
+It is open every day of the week and is popular among locals and tourists alike.